3 Reviews

 Annapurna Base Camp Trek Difficulty

 The Annapurna Base Camp Trek is an easy-to-moderate trek where you hike through forested hills, stairs, and the Himalayan highlands to snowy terrain.
 Since the maximum altitude reached is 4130m, it is considered to be easier than its counterparts: the Everest Base Camp trek and the Annapurna Circuit.
 However, we advise you to get some training in, at least for 2 to 3 months, prior to your trip to ease the journey and ensure you have a comfortable trekking experience.
-Anyone is welcome to join this trek and no prior experience is needed.
-You will be walking an average of 6-7 hours with the highest altitude reached being 4130m.
+Anyone is welcome to join this trek, and no prior experience is needed.
+You will be walking an average of 6-7 hours, with the highest altitude reached being 4130m.

 Permits for the Annapurna Base Camp Trek